ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/README.md

 `npm run dev` runs the development server [http://localhost:3000](http://localhost:3000).
 <br/>
 Open your browser to see the result.

+> The page will reload if you make edits.
+You will also see any lint errors in the console.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and